I inform the House that Mr Speaker has selected the amendment in the name of the Prime Minister.

 “At present, the 2016 Budget’s plan to reduce Universal Credit work allowances will not be the most effective way of controlling welfare expenditure and, moreover, it goes against the key principles.
 The planned reduction will affect more than three million people, reducing their income by an average of over £1,000 per year.
 This will reduce people’s incentive to move into work.
 Moreover, in November 2015 the previous Chancellor decided to reverse the reduction in working tax credits, increasing the pressure on Universal Credit as it created an artificial disincentive to move to Universal Credit from Tax Credits.”

 I do not say this too often, but I fully agree with him.
-I would even say that, for the Government, the game is up, when even the architect of much of the landscape on this issue can see the fatal flaws in what they are doing.
+I would even say that, for the Government, the game is up when even the architect of much of the landscape on this issue can see the fatal flaws in what they are doing.
 When will they start to listen and begin to act?

 We are having this debate today, and welcome though it is, it is important that we achieve a cross-party consensus on the substantive motion we are debating tomorrow, on the cuts to employment and support allowance.
 The House will have an opportunity to send a very clear signal to the Chancellor ahead of the autumn statement next week.
 It is a scandal that proposed cuts to ESA WRAG are still going ahead.
 The Chancellor must halt these planned cuts until the UK Government can deliver the long-awaited support promised for disabled people in and out of work.
 Almost 500,000 disabled people in the UK rely on ESA WRAG.
-This £30 cut will make the cost of living more expensive for many people—even more so in the context of the devalued pound and a potential inflation increase.
+This £30 cut will make the cost of living more expensive for many people—even more so in the context of the devalued pound and a possible inflation increase.

 The UK Government said that these changes were introduced to